Iterator

 Iterator.prototype.drop() and Iterator.prototype.take() combined are somewhat analogous to Array.prototype.slice().

-Among these methods, filter(), flatMap(), map(), drop(), and take() return a new Iterator Helper object.
-The iterator helper is also an Iterator instance, making the helper methods chainable.
+Among the iterator helper methods, filter(), flatMap(), map(), drop(), and take() return a new Iterator Helper object.
+The iterator helper is also an Iterator instance, making these helper methods chainable.
 All iterator helper objects inherit from a common prototype object, which implements the iterator protocol:

 next()